Efficient Autoregressive Inference for Transformer Probabilistic Models: Preliminaries

 Transformer architectures \citep{vaswani2017attention} are a natural fit for this set-based task.
 Methods such as (diagonal) \emph{transformer neural processes} (TNPs; \citealp{nguyen2022transformer}) and \emph{prior-fitted networks} (PFNs; \citealp{muller2022transformers}) use two core attention mechanisms.
 First, the model processes $\mathcal{C}$ using multi-head self-attention (MHSA).
 Then, each target input $\x_m^\star$ queries this summary using multi-head cross-attention (MHCA).
 This structure leads to an efficient \emph{diagonal} predictive model where predictions are conditionally independent:

-Here, $\r_\mathcal{C}(\mathcal{C})$ is the permutation-invariant summary of the context produced by the MHSA layers, and $\r_{\text{tgt}}(\cdot, \cdot)$ is the final decoding function that produces a parametric prediction for $y_m^\star$ via MHCA.
+Here, $\r_\mathcal{C}(\mathcal{C})$ is the permutation-invariant summary of the context produced by the MHSA layers\footnote{See \arxiv{\cref{permutation_invariance_ablation} for evidence of the impact of permutation invariance for the context set.}}, and $\r_{\text{tgt}}(\cdot, \cdot)$ is the final decoding function that produces a parametric prediction for $y_m^\star$ via MHCA.
 This may consist of a single Gaussian, but more expressive parameterizations include Riemannian distributions~\citep{muller2022transformers} and mixtures of Gaussians~\citep{uria2016neural,chang2025amortized}.
 These models are efficiently trained via maximum-likelihood on random context-targets data splits.

-\paragraph{Autoregressive sampling and likelihood evaluation.} Many applications require capturing dependencies across targets, which requires joint distributions.
-This need arises in two forms: (i) \textit{generating coherent samples} where targets exhibit dependencies, and (ii) \textit{evaluating joint likelihoods}.
-While~\cref{eq:prelim_diag_map} can be extended to handle dependent predictions using multivariate parametric densities such as a multivariate Gaussian~\citep{markou2022practical,nguyen2022transformer}, a more powerful solution employs an autoregressive factorization \citep{bruinsma2023autoregressive}:
+\paragraph{Autoregressive sampling and \arxiv{predictive density} evaluation.} Many applications require joint distributions over targets, both for \textit{generating coherent joint samples} and for \textit{evaluating joint \arxiv{predictive densities}}.
+While~\cref{eq:prelim_diag_map} can be extended with parametric multivariate densities such as a full Gaussian~\citep{markou2022practical,nguyen2022transformer}, a more flexible alternative applies an autoregressive factorization of the same model~\citep{bruinsma2023autoregressive}.
+We switch from index $m$ to $k$ (and $M$ to $K$) to emphasize that targets are now processed in a specific sequential order:

-Crucially, this is not a new model, but a \emph{mode of deployment} for models described by~\cref{eq:prelim_diag_map}.
-This captures dependencies by conditioning each prediction on previous targets.\footnote{In practice,~\cref{eq:ar} is not exact for likelihood evaluation as it breaks permutation invariance of the model.
-However, a Monte Carlo approximation can be obtained by averaging over multiple target orderings.} However, this creates a computational bottleneck: the conditioning set changes at each step, requiring recomputation of the context summary $\r_\mathcal{C}(\cdot)$.
-Whether generating samples sequentially or evaluating likelihoods, this leads to $\mathcal{O}(K(N{+}K)^2)$ complexity.
-Moreover, \emph{parallel} autoregressive sampling or evaluation is cumbersome, as generating $B$ parallel sequences requires $B$ copies of the model.
+Crucially,~\cref{eq:ar} does not define a new model; it is a \emph{mode of deployment} for models described by~\cref{eq:prelim_diag_map}.\footnote{\arxiv{~\cref{eq:ar} imposes a specific factorization order.
+While fixing the order can be a valid modeling choice under certain circumstances, this breaks permutation invariance.
+In cases where permutation invariance is required, a Monte Carlo approximation can be obtained by averaging over multiple target orderings.}} Each prediction is conditioned on all previously predicted targets, capturing inter-target dependencies.
+This flexibility comes at a cost: because the permutation-invariant encoder uses bidirectional self-attention, adding a single predicted target to the conditioning set invalidates all cached representations, forcing a complete re-encoding of the augmented set.
+The resulting complexity is $\mathcal{O}(K(N{+}K)^2)$, and generating $B$ parallel sample sequences requires $B$ independent forward-pass streams, each maintaining its own growing context.